You are here:

 The interactive map of the Helmholtz Centre Hereon shows the location and size of offshore wind farms and protected areas in the North Sea and Baltic Sea for scenario planning.

 Information from the Federal Agency for Nature Conservation on the planned nature-friendly expansion of offshore wind energy in the North Sea and in the Baltic Sea.
-Only available in German.

 Finding new solutions for environmentally compatible fisheries management is the goal of fisheries research at the GEOMAR Research Centre.
 The website from the ‘Discover’ series summarises current information.

 How food from the sea can contribute to sustainable development in a changing climate is described in the ‘Blue Food’ handbook published by ‘Küstenmeerforschung Nordsee-Ostsee’ (KüNO).
-Available in German only.

 The GEOMAR Research Centre provides information about the natural ressources stored at the bottom of the deep sea and about ongoing research projects on the environmental impact of possible mining.